profplump/MacOS/PhotosSnapshot/Readme.md

 `DATE_STRING="2023-01-18_18-01-23" PhotosSnapshot destFolder`

-Where the value of `DATE_STRING` matches the subfolder used in the existing snapshot
+The value of `DATE_STRING` should match the subfolder used in an existing snapshot

-This will reprocess the existing snapshot by adding new assets and retrying any missing resources
+This will reprocess the existing snapshot by adding new assets and retrying any missing resources.
+It will not modify or remove any existing files.

 Use `WARN_EXISTS` to log existing resource files (which are never modified)